gustavostuff/ppux/README.md

 3. ROM palette (blue)
 4. Pattern table linked to both BG and sprite layers (brown)

 Click a colored handle to bring the linked window forward and focus it.
 Handles aren’t drag targets.
-To add/change/remove links, use the toolbars _Pattern table link_ and _Palette link_ buttons.
+To add/change/remove links, use the toolbars _Pattern table link_ and _ROM Palette link_ buttons.

 <img src="img/readme_images/pt_and_palette_buttons.png" alt="App toolbar">